NetroScript/Graveyard-Keeper-Savefile-Editor/README.md

 * Your relationships with NPC's (only if you interacted with them before and have more than 0)
 * Additionally utilities like:
   * Removing all drops
-  * Setting the worker efficiency 40%
+  * Setting the worker efficiency to any value you want
   * Turning the graves into perfect graves
   * Complete the entire tech tree (state is pre DLC)
   * Fix if the donkey is stuck